fajri91/IndoMMLU/README_EN.md

     <img src="https://github.com/fajri91/eval_picts/blob/master/IndoMMLU-result.png?raw=true" style="width: 38%;" id="title-icon">
 </p>

-## How to submit

-* For open-source/API models, open pull request to update the result (you can also provide test code in `src` folder).
-* For not open-source/API models, update results in the cooresponding part and open pull request.

 ## Data
 Each question in the dataset is a multiple-choice questions with up to 5 choices and only one choice as the correct answer.
 We provide our dataset according to each subject in [data](data) folder.
 You can also access our dataset via [Hugging Face](https://huggingface.co/datasets/indolem/indommlu).